 In \texttt{advection\_diffusion\_rain}, the algorithm solves the standard advection-diffusion equation for an isotropic sphere:

-where $Y$ is the helium mass fraction, $t$, $m$ and $r$ the time, mass and radial coordinates, $D_{\rm{mix}}$ is the convection diffusion coefficient from mixing-length theory, and $v_{\rm{sed}}$ is the sedimentation velocity.
-In the case of helium rain, the sedimentation velocity is only non-zero if helium is actively raining out according to the phase diagram.
-The equation is solved with the implicit Backwards-Euler scheme on a non-uniform grid.
+where $Y$ is the helium mass fraction, $t$, $m$ and $r$ the time, mass, and radial coordinates, $D_{\rm{mix}}$ is the convection diffusion coefficient from mixing-length theory, and $v_{\rm{sed}}$ is the sedimentation velocity.
+In the case of helium rain, the sedimentation velocity is only nonzero if helium is actively raining out according to the phase diagram.
+The equation is solved with the implicit backward-Euler scheme on a non-uniform grid.
 The method contains two additional free parameters: (1) the time step used by the solver and (2) the velocity of the sediment species.
-For all methods, the energy of the sedimentation is accounted for in the energy equation and \mesa's output quantities (e.g., the total energy).
+For all methods, the energy of the sedimentation is accounted for in the energy equation and \mesa's output quantities (for example, the total energy).
 Figure~\ref{fig:helium_rain} compares the evolution of a homogeneous Saturn-mass planet across the different helium rain modes.

 The \texttt{instant\_rain} and \texttt{bottom\_up\_rain} methods yield very similar radius evolutions and helium distributions.
 By contrast, the advection-diffusion solver produces a smoother core-envelope transition, shaped by the ratio of advection to diffusion.
 A higher sedimentation velocity results in a steeper gradient and transports more helium into the deep interior.
 In the case shown, we adopt a sedimentation velocity $v_{\rm{sed}} =$ \SI{0.825}{\cm \per \s}, though both higher and lower values are plausible given the current uncertainty in the microphysics of helium rain.